woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/minorupdate.rst

    * For upgrading to **OpenGeo Suite Enterprise**, please see the section on :ref:`intro.installation.ubuntu.upgrade`.
    * For updating from a previous **major version** of OpenGeo Suite (3.x), please see the :ref:`intro.installation.ubuntu.majorupdate` section.

-.. note:: While QGIS is part of OpenGeo Suite, is not currently bundled as a package by Boundless.
-To use QGIS with an Ubuntu system, please see the `QGIS community installation instructions <https://www.qgis.org/en/site/forusers/download.html>`_.
+.. warning:: While QGIS often paired with the rest of OpenGeo Suite, it is not currently bundled as a package by Boundless. **We do not recommend running QGIS on the same machine as OpenGeo Suite**, as package conflicts will occur.
+Instead, you can use QGIS on a different machine and connect to OpenGeo Suite services from there.

 .. include:: include/sysreq.txt